dannyc-dev/Building-the-ROP-Chain/README.md

     MOV [RDI], RAX; ret
     MOV [RAX], RCX; ret

-In the first example will store the value in RAX to the memory address at RDI.
+The first example will store the value in RAX to the memory address at RDI.
 We will be using a gadget like this in our example below.

 The [pwntools](https://github.com/Gallopsled/pwntools) ROPgadget library makes it easy for us to enumarate and search through available ROP gadgets (gdb-peda is also a great tool):